-When we talk about market share, we refer to a benchmark measure of how much your business has been able to achieve in terms of sales and return on investment, known as ROI.
+When we talk about market share, we refer to a benchmark measure of how much your business has achieved in terms of sales and return on investment, known as ROI.
 The market share figure is used in many cases as an indicator of success among your competition.

-A market share is characterized by providing real profits, that’s why your business should always aim at increasing it.
+Real profits characterize a market share, so your business should always aim to increase it.
 However, this isn’t the only factor used to understand whether a business is successful or not.
 Increasing this figure is a goal for every company in the world because it tends to talk about your brand and what it’s doing.
 So, a good market share can mean that:

 - You have successfully reached and won a large portion of your potential customers.

 - Existing customers always come back and buy more products.
 This attracts new customers and creates positive net customer growth.